Message-Passing Algorithms: Reparameterizations and Splittings: Lower Bounds and Optimality

+In Section \ref{chp:reparam}, we saw that, given a vector of admissible beliefs, we can produce concave lower bounds on the objective function.
+The discussion in this section will focus on the properties of admissible and min-consistent beliefs with relation to these lower bounds.
+As such, these results will be applicable to a variety of algorithms, such as the min-sum algorithm, that produce beliefs with these two properties.

-From the previous section, we know that the fixed point beliefs produced by Algorithm \ref{para} are admissible and min-consistent.
-From these fixed point beliefs, we construct a fixed point estimate $x^*$ such that $x_i^*\in\arg\min b_i$.
+Recall that, given a vector of admissible and min-consistent beliefs, we can, under certain conditions, construct a fixed-point estimate $x^*$ such that, for all $i$, $x_i^*\in\arg\min b_i$.
 If the objective function had a unique global minimum and the fixed point beliefs were the true min-marginals, then $x^*$ would indeed be the global minimum.
 Now, suppose that the $b_i$ are not the true min-marginals.
-What can we say about the optimality of any vector $x^*$ such that $x_i^* \in \arg\min b_i$?
+What can we say about the optimality of a vector $x^*$ such that, for all $i$, $x_i^* \in \arg\min b_i$?
 What can we say if there is a unique vector $x^*$ with this property?
-Our primary tool for answering these questions will be the following lemma:
+We explore these questions by examining the lower bounds and reparameterizations discussed in Section \ref{chp:reparam}.
+Our primary tool for answering these questions will be min-consistency and the following lemma. \begin{lemma} Let $b$ be a vector of min-consistent beliefs for a function $f$ that factorizes over $G=(V,\mathcal{A})$.
+If $b$ is locally decodable to $x^*$, then \begin{itemize} \item For all $\alpha\in\mathcal{A}$ and $x_\alpha$, $b_\alpha(x_\alpha) \geq b_\alpha(x^*_\alpha)$. \item For all $\alpha\in\mathcal{A}$, $i\in \alpha$, and $x_\alpha$, $b_\alpha(x_\alpha) - b_i(x_i) \geq b_\alpha(x^*_\alpha) - b_i(x_i^*)$. \end{itemize} \end{lemma} \begin{IEEEproof} Because the beliefs are min-consistent for all $\alpha$ and any $i\in \alpha$, we have